 Nature Conservancy of Canada project tracks wildlife near New Brunswick/Nova Scotia border

 One of the goals of the project is to identify sections of highways that present the greatest barriers to wildlife.
-To assist the project, NCC is seeking volunteers wishing to become citizen scientists by taking photos and documenting wildlife using the iNaturalist mobile app.
-The app allows observers to record wildlife species, the location of wildlife and other valuable information and add it to a database.
+To assist the project, NCC is seeking volunteers to become citizen scientists by taking photos and documenting wildlife using the iNaturalist mobile app.
+The app allows observers to record wildlife species, their location and other valuable information and add it to a database.

 The launch of the WildPaths Maritimes project is the latest step in NCC's ongoing conservation work on the Chignecto Isthmus.
 The 23 kilometre-wide connection between Nova Scotia and New Brunswick is one of the most critical wildlife habitats in the Maritimes.
 NCC has protected 3,000 acres (1,214 hectares) of land here, and has future projects planned, to help secure a permanent wilderness corridor for wildlife in the region.